radiocubito/wordful.radiocubito.com/resources/markdown/docs/installation.md

 ## Installation

-You may use Composer to install Wordful into your new or existent Laravel project:
+You may use Composer to install RadioCúbito Wordful into your new or existent Laravel project:

 ```bash
 composer require radiocubito/laravel-wordful
 ```

-After installing Wordful, you may publish its resources using the `wordful:install` Artisan command:
+After installing RadioCúbito Wordful, you may publish its resources using the `wordful:install` Artisan command:

 ```bash
 php artisan wordful:install